KSP-KOS/KOS/_sources/structures/orbits/orbit.txt

     :type: :struct:`Orbit`
     :access: Get only

     When this orbit has a transition to another orbit coming up, this suffix returns the next Orbit patch after this one.
-For example, when escaping from a Mun orbit into a Kerbin orbit from which you will escape and hit a Solar orbit, then the current orbit's ``:NEXTPATCH`` will show the Kerbin orbit, and ``:NEXTPATCH:NEXTPATCH`` will show the solar orbit.
+For example, when escaping from a Mun orbit into a Kerbin orbit from which you will escape and hit a Solar orbit, then the current orbit's :attr:`:NEXTPATCH <Orbit:NEXTPATCH>` will show the Kerbin orbit, and ``:NEXTPATCH:NEXTPATCH`` will show the solar orbit.
 The number of patches into the future that you can peek depends on your conic patches setting in your **Kerbal Space Program** Settings.cfg file.

 .. attribute:: Orbit:NEXTPATCHETA